raspberrypilearning/boat-race/en/step_4.md

 ![screenshot](images/boat-move-blocks.png)
 --- /hint ---
 --- hint ---
-Here's how your code should look:
+This is what your code should look like:
 ![screenshot](images/boat-move-code.png)
 --- /hint ---
 --- /hints ---

-+ Test out your boat, by clicking the flag and moving the mouse.
++ Test out your boat by clicking the flag and moving the mouse.
 Does the boat sail towards the mouse?

 	![screenshot](images/boat-mouse.png)